John Edgar Fike, Sr. 1907-1970

 John Thomas Fike (1718-1788) Elizabeth Sarah Malachi Fike (1715-1790)

 We will start the exploration of this branch of our family tree with our earliest known Fike ancestor – John Thomas Fike 1718-1788.
-We don’t yet know where he came from.
+We don’t yet know who his parents were or when the First of his ancestors arrived in America.
 Some researchers think that Fike was a misspelling of Fitch and that they came from an aristocratic English line.
 There are some who believe that there is a connection with the well-researched Christian Fike line from Pennsylvania.
 There is another story that John Fike was one of three brothers that emigrated from Ireland.
 The most common story, and one that we will later read in the biographies of John’s descendants, is that our Fike family is from Germany and that they arrived in the colonies in the late 17th century.
 Below is an excerpt from a researcher about the early Fikes:

 In addition to the Fikes we will meet the Richardsons from Maryland who moved with the family to North Carolina, Tennessee, and on to Illinois.
 In Tennessee they married into the Henry clan in the early 1800s.

 John moved from Virginia to North Carolina before the Revolution.
-The next generation took advantage of land grants that were offered to veterans and moved to Tennessee and Kentucky at the turn of the 19th century.
+The following generation took advantage of land grants that were offered to veterans and moved to Tennessee and Kentucky at the turn of the 19th century.
 From there the Fikes moved further west as lands were opened up in Illinois.
 Later generations moved to Missouri and then onto Utah.
-In each of these new areas our ancestors were early pioneers clearing land for farming and helping to establish the new states and counties.

 John Thomas Fike was born about 1718 in Hanover Co., Virginia.
-He married Elizabeth Sarah Malachi in 1737 in Hanover Co., Virginia.
+He married Elizabeth Sarah Malachi in 1737 in Hanover County

 Hanover County was formed in 1720 from New Kent County and is located in the east-central Piedmont and Coastal Plain between the Chickahominy and Pamunkey Rivers, Northwest of Richmond.
 Tobacco barges came up the Pamunkey River to Hanovertown to load and unload goods in an area which had been home to the Chickahominy and Pamunkey Indians.